simple-crypto/simple-website/organization.md

 The yearly gold sponsoring enables its integration under a non-copyleft license, while it remains available under a copyleft license for open source developments, which we denote as dual licensing.
-After 5 years of gold sponsoring of a code, sponsors receive a perpetual non-copyleft license for it.
 As long as a code is gold-sponsored, the detection of security flaws goes through a separate incident response process, following standard responsible disclosure practice and rewarded by bug bounties.
 Flaws are first communicated to the association and forwarded